on this page

 Who a grandparent carer is

-You’re a grandparent carer if you provide care for your grandchildren.
+You’re a grandparent carer if you provide ongoing care for your grandchildren.
 Being a grandparent carer is more than helping parents with babysitting or school pick-ups.
 If you’re a grandparent carer, you may be able to get extra assistance.
 You can read more about what payments grandparent carers can get below.

 You may get Family Tax Benefit (FTB) Part A and FTB Part B if you care for a child at least 35% of the time.

 If you’re a grandparent carer you may also be able to get help with child care fees.
 Additional Child Care Subsidy is available to some grandparents who care for their grandchildren.

 To get these payments a grandparent of a child can be any of the following:

 - a biological, adoptive, step grandparent or great grandparent of the child